-A private foundation is any organization described in section 501(c)(3), unless it falls into one of the categories specifically excluded from the definition of that term in section 509(a), which lists four basic categories of exclusions.
-These categories are discussed under the Section 509(a) heading that follow this introduction.
+A private foundation is any organization described in Section 501(c)(3), unless it falls into one of the categories specifically excluded from the definition of that term in section 509(a), which lists four basic categories of exclusions.
+These categories are discussed under the Section 509(a)(1), 509(a)(2), 509(a)(3), and 509(a)(4) Organizations headings that follow this introduction.
+See Section 509(a)(1) Organizations, etc.

-If your organization falls into one of these categories, it is not a private foundation and you should state this in Part III of your application for recognition of exemption (Form 1023).
+If your organization falls into one of these categories, it is not a private foundation and you should state this in Part X of your application for recognition of exemption (Form 1023).